Early childhood development

 Where novel interventions are proposed, they must clearly consider direct and indirect economic costs in an effort to close the existing evidence gap on the cost-effectiveness of ECD interventions.

 Proposals should address development challenges faced between 0-8 years of age.
 We particularly encourage applications focused on 0-5 years as this represents the period of i) most rapid brain development and highest sensitivity to insult, ii) greatest inequities of access to ECD programmes, iii) key transitions, including into school.
-We particularly encourage applications that consider the cross-sectoral nature of ECD interventions and the continuum of contact from health and social protection through to early education systems.
+We particularly encourage applications that consider the cross-sectoral nature of ECD interventions and the continuum of contact from health and social protection through to the early years in education systems.

 Black et al., 2017, The Lancet, 389, 77-90.